-If you are someone of the Asian persuasion like me, then you can appreciate the legendary art form of manga, or anime.
+If you are someone of the Asian persuasion like me, then you can appreciate the legendary art form of manga or anime.
 Even if you’re not from the east, and just a lover of basketball, you will still get some entertainment value from these anime.

 There are hundreds of new manga released every year, and the sports genre gets its fair share of fandom.
 One great thing about following a manga/anime series is how small of hard drive space it takes up.
 You can easily fit 2 or 3 seasons of your favorite anime in a single flash drive.
-As well as a whole mess on manga to read on your phone.
+As well as a whole mess of manga to read on your phone.

-What’s the Difference Between Anime and Manga
+The Difference Between Anime and Manga

 Simply put, anime is animated and is to be watched.
 While manga is similar to western comic books, where the story is told through graphic novels with hand-drawn panels and chat bubbles.

-The Best Basketball Anime and Manga Series
+Best Basketball Anime and Manga Series

 My personal favorite, “Kuroko no Basuke” (Kuroko’s Basketball), a new age anime that seems to be on everyone’s list.
 For good reasons of course, besides an entertaining cast of characters and terrific animation, the series is backed by anime and manga-heavy hitters.

 The series was available on Netflix, which is a big reason why the series has re-spiked in popularity.
 I won’t get into the specifics of the plot, but what I can tell you is that the individual journey of each of the characters is endearing and relatable.